sin5ddd/mcp-sqlew/docs/CONFIGURATION.md

 ```

 **After startup:**
-- All settings stored in `m_config` table
-- CLI and config file values merged into database
+- CLI and config file values are merged
-- MCP `config` tool can update settings at runtime
+- Settings are held in memory during runtime

 ---